SimonStnn/soundboard/README.md

 ### Installing a virtual cable

 To play the audio trough the microphone you'll need a virtual cable.
 You can do this at [VB-audio](https://vb-audio.com/Cable/) or with any other virtual cable software.

+> Follow the instructions on the website to setup your virtual cable.